DiNoScore/DiNoScore/README.md

 # DiNoScore*

-A digital music stand written with GTK in Rust using [WoAB](https://github.com/idanarye/woab).
-Includes an editor to import your sheet.
-Touch-friendly thanks to Libhandy.
-Everything is messy and work in progress!
+A digital music stand written in Rust with Gtk 4 and Libadwaita.
+It is comparable to *forScore*, but completely free\*\*.
+Touch screen is optional but recommended.

 \* **Di**gital **No**te **Score**.
 Never let anything stop your from a good acronym :D

+\*\* Not only is it free, it also works on relatively low budget hardware.

+## Features

+- Probably the only open source digital music stand software out there
+- Adaptive layout that shows a configurable amount of staves per page
+  - It can also show columns at once if you wish
+  - Supports different staff sizes for different environmental conditions
+- Annotations support through Xournal++
+- Editor to import your sheets
+- Night mode

+## Planned features (help appreciated)

+- Setlists
+- Synchronized or remote page turning
+	- Automatic page turning via score following?
+- Four hands mode/duet on single device?

 ## Try it out

 If you've installed Nix, simply type `nix-shell` and you're good to go.
-Power users may prefer `direnv allow`.
+Power users may prefer [`direnv allow`](http://direnv.net/).

 - **Run the application**: `cargo run --locked --release`
 - Run the editor: `cargo run --locked --release --bin editor`
-	- You need to download the models first: `cd res && wget "https://github.com/OMR-Research/MeasureDetector/releases/download/v1.0/2019-05-16_faster-rcnn-inception-resnet-v2.pb"`

 Songs are packed as zip files.
 The program lists everything in `$XDG_DATA_DIRS/dinoscore/songs`, so simply put your songs into `$XDG_DATA_HOME/dinoscore/songs`.
 If youd don't know what `XDG_DATA_HOME` is, use `~/.local/share/dinoscore/songs` instead.